SMarbella/SMarbella/README.md

 ## 🔭 I’m currently working on
 - A machine learning project that predicts the miles per gallon of different automobiles based on meaningful patterns and correlations between mpg and other features of the vehicles.
+- Developing easy-to-understand data models for a small business that helps them keep track of its employees, departments, the classes its employees are taking, and the trainers teaching each class.

 ## 📄 Finished Work
 - Please view my repository